solita/superset-bigquery/README.md

 > WARNING!
 This does not result in a production-ready deployment!
 > This is not officially supported Solita Cloud project!

-That being said, you can contact @bensku in Slack for assistance.
+That being said, Solitans can contact @bensku in Slack for assistance.

 ## Requirements
 Before we start, make sure you have these tools installed and configured: